Legal Framework for Electronic Archiving

 Are electronic scanned copies of paper originals legally valid?

-Electronic scanned copies are legally valid in the Philippines except in cases where the law specifically prohibits copies and requires a record to be retained in it’s original form.
+Electronic scanned copies are permitted in the Philippines except in cases where the law specifically prohibits copies and requires a record to be retained in its original form.
 In that case, the original version must be maintained (whether paper or electronic).
+Note that copies of original records are considered secondary evidence, and may be admitted in legal proceedings upon proof that the original is not available (Rule 130(B)(2), Section 5).
+The Philippine Supreme Court has ruled that in order to use secondary evidence to prove the content of the original document, the employer (or the party providing the evidence) must prove:

 Before an electronic HR-related document is offered as evidence, its authenticity should be proved by any of the following: